 - 1 cup vegetable broth, add more for a thinner soup

 - 1 tsp elote seasoning, or salt and pepper

-- Once the squash is finished cooling, take 1 1/2 cups and place into a blender / food processor.
-Add in stove mixture, 1/2 cup vegetable broth, and 1 tsp everything but the elote seasoning.
-Blend for 45 seconds to 1 minute until puree texture.
+- Once the squash is finished cooling, take 1 ½ cups of the cubes and place into a blender / food processor.

 - Add in sautéed veggies, vegetable broth, and everything but the eloté seasoning.
 Blend for 45 seconds to 1 minute until a pureed texture is achieved.

 - Pour everything back into the saucepan and let simmer for 20-25 minutes until hot.